Home / Directory / Gary M. Burge

 Gary M. Burge

-Gary joined the seminary faculty in the fall of 2017 after completing 25 years as professor of New Testament at Wheaton College and Graduate School.
-His interests center on the gospels (particularly the Gospel of John), the historical Jesus, and the contextual and cultural background of the first century Judea as a framework for interpretation.
+Gary’s interests center on the gospels (particularly the Gospel of John), the historical Jesus, and the contextual and cultural background of the first century Judea as a framework for interpretation.
 He has also taught graduate seminars on the integration of psychology and theology as well as the integration of theology and the politics of the Middle East.
+He is ordained in the Presbyterian Church U.S.A. and is a frequent speaker at conferences, retreats and churches.
+He often leads pastors’ workshops on teaching the New Testament and faculty development workshops at colleges and seminaries based on his book, Mapping Your Academic Career.

-Gary is ordained in the Presbyterian Church U.S.A. and is a frequent speaker at conferences, retreats and churches.
-For over 15 years while at Wheaton he was on the teaching staff of Willow Creek Community Church (S. Barrington, IL).
-He also leads faculty development workshops at colleges and seminaries based on his 2015 book, Mapping Your Academic Career.
-He is also deeply invested in the Middle East and its churches from Iraq to Egypt and travels there annually.
-He has organized pastors’ conferences, taught at seminaries, and been a frequent conference speaker in settings from Iraq to Egypt.
-He is often called on to interpret the Israel-Palestine conflict at American churches and denominational settings.
+He is deeply invested in the Middle East and its Arabic-speaking churches from Iraq to Egypt and travels there frequently.
+He has organized pastors’ conferences, taught at seminaries, and been a conference speaker in the Middle East.
+He is often called on to interpret the Israel-Palestine conflict at American churches and church settings.

 Courses Taught